The small things make me panic more than the big stuff ever could…

 My car recently fell poorly.
 The window wiper stopped working, so I thought, “hey this is only going to cost £30ish”, not a problem!
 Turns out that a small metal part on the arm had broken and this is apparently rare.
 The part would have cost me about £300, so overall £400 with labour!
 Brilliant.
 Luckily the mechanic was awesome, and he found this universal clip and fixed it, this only cost me £67 in the end!
 Amazing right!

 All the time this was happening, it only made me panic for an hour.
-Then I met up with my friends and I got over it, because there is more to worry about in life…right?
+Then I met up with ‘This Core Six‘ and I got over it, because there is more to worry about in life…right?

 I then get told about this ‘get-together’ with my works team.
 Not going of course.
 I got asked but avoiding that with a passion.
 Because why would I want to hang with people that have caused me so much pain?